Phonological Awareness and Pre-Reading Skills

 What Are Pre-reading Skills?

-Pre-reading skills are the skills needed before a child can learn to read these include:
+These are skills needed before a child can learn to read include:

 1. Oral language skills (spoken language skills)